 Port Otago supports a wide range of community groups and local projects.

 For nearly 10 years, Port Otago has been working with the Te Rauone Beach Coast Care Committee to restore and develop the beach.
-Now it's happening.
-Watch progress via the on-site webcam.
+Now it's happened - and it's even better than anyone imagined.

 In late 2020, Port Otago assumed responsibility and ownership of the Port Chalmers Maritime Museum building and picked up the Museum's building-related costs for the next 35 years.
 The museum, which is managed by the Port Chalmers Historical Society, remains the building's sole occupant.